grines/TCPMacDuoC2/README.md

    ```
    ./cli_remote -ip <server_ip> -port <server_port>
    ```
-3. Run the payload on a target machine
+3. Run the payload on a target machine.
+Ensure to update the target address to point to the multi_serv
    ```
    ./payload
    ```